-Element Description Set Configuration Variables Contains directions on how to set essential configuration variables.
-Configure Installation Used to configure optional components and metadata fields.
+Element Description Configure Installation Used to configure optional components and metadata fields.
 Select from preset configurations to choose the features that are needed.
 Define Defaults Used to define the default for audit trails, template locations, and metadata for content that is automatically checked in on a periodic basis.
 You can configure metadata for Audit Entries and for Screening reports.
 Clicking an option brings up a check in page where you can edit the fields to be used as defaults.
 Configure Security Settings Used to define the security settings including roles, rights, and access control list use.
 This link opens the Admin Applets.
 Click the User Applet to configure security.
-Configure Retention Management Settings Used to configure many of retention management options such as supplemental markings, triggers, and reports.
+Configure Retention Management Settings Used to configure many of the retention management options such as supplemental markings, triggers, and reports.
 Clicking this option displays the Configure Retention Settings page.
 For information about this page, see "Configure Retention Settings Page" in Oracle Fusion Middleware Setup Guide for Universal Records Management .
 Configure Fiscal, Calendar, and Custom Periods Used to set periods used for disposition processing.
 Selecting this option displays the Configure Periods page.
-For information about this page, see "Configure Periods Page" in Oracle Fusion Middleware Setup Guide for Universal Records Management.
+For information about this page, see "Configure Periods Page" in Oracle Fusion Middleware Setup Guide for Universal Records Management .
 Configure Global, Direct, and Indirect Triggers Used to set up the triggers used for disposition processing.
 Selecting this option displays the Configure Triggers page.
-For information about this page, see "Configure Triggers Page" in Oracle Fusion Middleware Setup Guide for Universal Records Management.

-Element Description Create Retention Schedule or Import Retention Schedule Used to set up retention schedules.
+For information about this page, see "Configure Triggers Page" in Oracle Fusion Middleware Setup Guide for Universal Records Management .
+Create Retention Schedule or Import Retention Schedule Used to set up retention schedules.
 Selecting Create Retention Schedule displays the Exploring Retention Schedule page.
 Selecting Import Retention Schedule displays the Import/Export Screen.
-For information about importing and exporting files, see "Managing Imports and Exports" in Oracle Fusion Middleware Administrator's Guide for Universal Records Management For information about this page, see "Exploring Retention Schedule Page" in Oracle Fusion Middleware Setup Guide for Universal Records Management.
-Configure Freeze Reasons Used to set up freezes.
+For information about importing and exporting files, see "Managing Imports and Exports" in Oracle Fusion Middleware Administrator's Guide for Universal Records Management .

+Element Description Configure Freeze Reasons Used to set up freezes.
 Selecting this option displays the Freeze Configuration page.
-For information about this page, see "Freeze Configuration Page" in Oracle Fusion Middleware Setup Guide for Universal Records Management.
+For information about this page, see "Freeze Configuration Page" in Oracle Fusion Middleware Setup Guide for Universal Records Management .
 Configure Workflows Used to set up workflows to use with off-site storage, reservations, and category disposition processing.
 These workflows must be set up for that functionality to work properly.
-For more information, see "Setting Up Workflows" in Oracle Fusion Middleware Setup Guide for Universal Records Management.
+For more information, see "Setting Up Workflows" in Oracle Fusion Middleware Setup Guide for Universal Records Management .
 Configure Default Reviewers Used to add users who will be default reviewers.
 Click User Admin Applet to proceed.
 Configure Related Content Types Used to set up links.
 Selecting this option displays the Configure Links Type Page.
-For more information, see "Configuring Related Content (Links)" in Oracle Fusion Middleware User's Guide for Universal Records Management.
+For more information, see "Configuring Related Content (Links)" in Oracle Fusion Middleware User's Guide for Universal Records Management .
 Configure Federated Search Default Category Used to indicate a default category and default folder to use for Federated searches.
-Selecting this option displays the Admin Server page where the appropriate configuration variables can be entered: FederatedSearchDefaultCategory=categoryId FederatedSearchDefaultFolder=folderId Configure 'Profile Trigger' as Trigger Field Used to determine the trigger for profiles used in searching and checking in content and physical items.
+Selecting this option displays the Admin Server page, where you can enter configuration variables: ■ FederatedSearchDefaultCategory=categoryId ■ FederatedSearchDefaultFolder=folderId Configure 'Profile Trigger' as Trigger Field Used to determine the trigger for profiles used in searching and checking in content and physical items.